 We had been to Peru and also Norway, so this fitted perfectly into cooking in fairy extreme places.
 My memories of Kenya were very nice ones, fantastic scenery, animals and of course food.
 We even flew into Jo’burg as we were to do on the first part of our 10-day trip.

 I met the crew, Janice (boss) Ritchie (sound) and Matt (camera) at Heathrow’s Terminal 3, car picked me up on time and it was a nice pleasant day.
-Flight was an overnight one at 8.30pm, and was a nice change from flying to Peru with it's time difference.
+The flight was an overnight one at 8.30 pm and was a nice change from flying to Peru with its time difference.

-Next thing I know it's breakfast and feeling slightly better ordered coffee, orange juice and a bacon butty.
+The next thing I know it’s breakfast and feeling slightly better-ordered coffee, orange juice and a bacon butty.
 All fine and perfectly acceptable.

 As we take off and fly out of Jo’Burg it’s not long before we are flying over nothing but scrub and parched earth as far as the eye can see.
 It’s very sunny and does have a certain beauty to it.
 As we get closer to Namibia it gets even more desolate.
-Food was okay, nice salad, some lovely baked fish in tomato and pepper sauce.
-Vegetables are good some boiled sweet potato, and patty pan squash.
+The food was okay, a nice salad, some lovely baked fish in tomato and pepper sauce.
+Vegetables are good some boiled sweet potato, and pattypan squash.
 Desert was a malt tart?
 Like a small cheesecake, it was very nice.
-Staff charming and were very good.
+The staff charming and were very good.

-We land into the tiny airport in Windhoek about 2-ish, so already have been travelling some 20 hours.
+We land at the tiny airport in Windhoek about 2-ish, so already have been travelling for some 20 hours.
 Getting through passport control and also immigration is a nightmare.
-It's takes about an hour including several changes in line, plus a rude confrontation with some ‘diplomats’ as we refused to budge.
-Next we have to pass through declaration in customs, carnet again.
+It takes about an hour including several changes in line, plus a rude confrontation with some ‘diplomats’ as we refused to budge.
+Next, we have to pass through the declaration in customs, carnet again.
 This was okay this time, I’m not really sure they understood what to do, but hey ho we were in!

 Matt and Ritchie take one truck and me, Janice and Carlos the other and we head off out of Windhoek.
 The scenery is really baron and very dry.
 We chat about rugby and former players also; Carlos is funny and pretty much what you would expect an African tour guide to be.

 Most of the trip to the reserve is on tarmac roads.
-But for the last 25 miles to our first stop we experience our first taste (literally) of what the next 1,200 miles were going to be.
-Gravel, dust filled roads that stretch for miles and miles.
-There really is no let up, it's goes on forever.
+But for the last 25 miles to our first stop, we experience our first taste (literally) of what the next 1,200 miles were going to be.
+Gravel, dust-filled roads that stretch for miles and miles.
+There really is no letup, it goes on forever.